markmnl/fmsg/README.md

 A message definition and protocol where messages are relational and verifiable by all peers.
 Messages are sent via a fmsg host to one or more recipients.
 Each message is linked to the previous using a cryptographic hash forming a hierarchical blockchain.

-A key motivation for fmsg is to replace email keeping the good parts (like the ability to send messages directly to an address); cutting out the bad (like inefficiency and inconsistency of clients concatenating email chains in different ways); and, designing for a modern Internet – where users are highly connected and messages may be frequent – between machines, people, or combination thereof.
+A key motivation for fmsg is to replace email keeping the good parts (like the ability to send messages directly to an address), and cutting out the bad (like inefficiency and inconsistency of clients concatenating email chains in different ways).
 The high level objectives of fmsg are:

-* Verifiable – peers cryptographically verify messages are "as written", sent by sender, and in the case of replies: sender has original.
+* Verifiable – peers cryptographically verify messages are "as written", sent by sender, and in the case of replies sender has original.
 * Ownership and control – messages are direct at the host level without routing via a third party.
-* Efficency – verifibility avoids duplication of messages and mitigates spam.
+* Efficency – relational structure avoids duplication of messages and combined with verifiability mitigates spam.
 Size of messages is as small as practically possible.
 * Usability – user interfaces can utilise the structured hierarchy of messages.
-* Extensibility – hosts can advertise complementary features avaliable.

-Overall; fmsg aims to be an joyful, efficient, secure and extensible messaging system with ownership and control at the host level.
+Overall; fmsg aims to be a joyful, efficient and secure messaging system with ownership and control at the host level.

 ## Definition